TimothyBergstrom/BB2490_project/doc/notebook.md

 ### 2018-12-01, 16:00

-I got a license for MaxQuant and installed it on my computer.
+I got a license for MaxQuant and installed it on my computer and installed it.
 I'm about to install quandenser, and my idea is to make an ssh server which the other in my group can log into.

 ### 2018-12-01,16:30

 I've been struggling with installing Quandenser.
 The command "git clone --recursive https://github.com/statisticalbiotechnology/quandenser.git" seems to breaks when try it.
 Sometimes it says "Public key" is denied and other times that "Connection error".
 I tested on multiple networks, so I cant be that.

+### 2018-12-01, 16:45

+It seems to be something strange when cloning the other modules.
+No matter, I manually cloned each one with "git clone <LINK_TO_REPO>".
+It seems to install now, but it crashes when fixing boost.